-The Substance Abuse Counselor will provide cognitive, behavioral, and other substance use disorder-focused therapies, reflecting a variety of treatment approaches, to the member on an individual or group basis; for Patients suffering from substance use disorder and related issues.
+The Counselor will provide cognitive, behavioral, and other substance use disorder-focused therapies, reflecting a variety of treatment approaches, to the member on an individual or group basis; for Patients suffering from substance use disorder and related issues.
 They will be responsible for the completion of an Initial Assessment and ongoing collaborative treatment planning.
-The Behavioral Health Provider will participate in Multidisciplinary Treatment Team meetings to develop a Plan of Care that incorporates and addresses the member’s ongoing needs.
+The Counselor will participate in Multidisciplinary Treatment Team meetings to develop a Plan of Care that incorporates and addresses the member’s ongoing needs.

 Performs evidence-based counseling services focused on the Patient’s Opioid Use Disorder, for a minimum of 20 minutes each visit.

 Prepares and facilitates group counseling sessions for a minimum of 50 minutes, with a maximum of 20 patients.